jlqgjfa/Some-Image-Preprocessing/README.md

 # Some-Image-Preprocessing
-Some Image Preprocessing, Inertia, Area, Centroid These files are a simple set of guiding You through some exoeriments, practical tasks which involve python, machine and deep learning, and some others as CANopen
+Some Image Preprocessing, Inertia, Area, Centroid These files are a simple set of guiding You through some experiments, practical tasks which involve python, machine and deep learning, and some others as CANopen
 Communication Protocol.